cybersader/awesome-cybersader/⬇ INBOX, DROPZONE/Video Ideas.md

 - IT Productivity Tips from Cybersader
-    - Use your computer like another muscle
+    - Use your computers/phones like another muscle
+    - Biometrics
+    - Screen dragging an dropping
+    - Voice typing
+    - Home screen organization
-    -
+    - Switching screens on phone
+    - Screenshots - do this more